segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Custom Events

-For custom event naming, Google Analytics 4 does not accept custom event names that include spaces.
+Google Analytics 4 does not accept custom event names that include spaces.
 Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
 As a result, you will see custom events snake cased in Google Analytics 4.

 Event names are case-sensitive in Google Analytics 4.
 If you would like all event names to be lowercase, use the **Lowercase Event Name** setting when you create a Custom Event mapping and select `Yes` from the dropdown.
 If this setting is disabled, Google will treat event names with different casing as distinct events.